tramatejaswini/University_Recommendation_System/README.md

 1. Download the entire repository
 2. go into the project folder and into  webscrape/csv folder , Unzip all the zipped files into csv folder(I have uploaded zipped files as the github is not accepting the files which are more than 50 MB)
 3. run npm install
-4. cd Backend
+4. cd server
 5. python server.py
 6. run the application in http://localhost:5000

 If you want to check the web scraping code
-1. cd webscrape
+1. cd WebScraped_data
 2. Ipython notebook webscrape.ipynb

 Web Application: